hobeal/hobeal/README.md

 - 👀 I’m interested in ... python
-- 🌱 I’m currently learning ... django
+- 🌱 I’m currently learning ...
+FastAPI
 - 💞️ I’m looking to collaborate on new proyects to learn more.